 The council reported this as: 45% support, 6% partially support and 47% do not support.

-The A1010 (North) has just three more weeks to run.
-Please help residents to fight off this scheme.
-If implemented it will mean the loss of 162 parking spaces for residents and businesses along with the removal of bus lanes, the removal of right turn ‘pockets’ so that all cars and buses have to wait behind right-turning vehicles, and a reduction in the Hertford Road/Southbury Road junction capacity of 10-15%.
+The A1010 (North) has now closed.
+If implemented the scheme will mean the loss of 162 parking spaces for residents and businesses along with the removal of bus lanes, the removal of right turn ‘pockets’ so that all cars and buses have to wait behind right-turning vehicles, and a reduction in the Hertford Road/Southbury Road junction capacity of 10-15%.
 Just as with the A105 the council proposes to remove all the yellow lines and hence all the off-peak parking that is essential to the many take-aways and restaurants along that road in order to introduce the cycle lanes.
 There is one way in which this scheme is even worse than that for the A105 – at some points, including some bus stops, the cycle lanes will be at pavement level.
 So there will not even be one of the infamous ‘bus boarders’ to (allegedly) slow down cyclists.
 The shops have pointed to the very real difficulties that the scheme will cause for them in terms of getting deliveries – just as on the A105 there are florists, white goods and other stores that have regular deliveries by large lorries, for which our council has seen fit to provide no parking.

-If you didn’t take part in the consultation a guide to the changes can be found here: A1010 north
+If you didn’t take part in the consultation a guide to the changes can be found here: